entando/entando-docs/vuepress/docs/next/tutorials/consume/solr.md

 ## Generate the Core

-1. Enable port-forwarding
-First you need to enable a port forwarding to the Solr common service using Kubectl
+1. Set up port forwarding to the Solr common service:
 ```
 kubectl port-forward service/solr-solrcloud-common 8983:80
 ```
-kubectl port-forward does not return.
-To continue, you need to open another terminal.

-2. Call the Solr API to generate the core
+**Note:** `kubectl port-forward` should be left running.

+2. Open another terminal and call the Solr API to generate the Solr core collection. **Note:** the first core (e.g., for the primary tenant in a multitenant environment, or the only core in a single tenant environment) must use "entando" instead of "YOUR-TENANT-ID" for the collection name.

    | Placeholder | Description |
    |:--|:-- |
    | YOUR-TENANT-ID | The identifier for the tenant, e.g., mysite1 |

-If you are building the primary tenant, then you have to use "entando" instead of "YOUR-TENANT-ID" for the collection name.

 ```
 curl "http://localhost:8983/solr/admin/collections?action=CREATE&name=YOUR-TENANT-ID&numShards=1&replicationFactor=3&maxShardsPerNode=2"